sebastianfrelle/svg-permutations/README.md

 # SVG permutations

-Using Node.js and Jest tests and a simply, hacky Svelte app to try out things pertaining to [Polyphaser](https://gitlab.com/krnr/polyphaser).
+Using Node.js and Jest tests and a simple, hacky Svelte app to try out things pertaining to [Polyphaser](https://gitlab.com/krnr/polyphaser).